RITCHIEHuang/OfflineRLSparseReward/README.md

-# Model Based Sparse Offline RL
+# Offline Reinforcement Learning for Sparse Reward Tasks

 The official implementation of "On Offline Reinforcement Learning for Sparse Reward Tasks"